bill742/WebDev-Resources/README.md

 **TODO:**
 + Add more links and categories
-+ Add functionality to filter results by category
++ Add functionality to filter results by category and subcategory
-+ Add navagation for categories
++ ~~Add navagation for categories~~
 + Add form to submit new resources
 + Display message if no search results found